Alexander Fordyce: Banker and speculator

-From 1757 he was a partner in the banking house Neale, James, Fordyce and Down on Threadneedle Street.
+From 1757 he was a partner in the banking house Neale, James, Fordyce and Down on Threadneedle Street in London.
 Under his guidance the firm speculated freely, and gained by obtaining early intelligence of the signature of the preliminaries of the Peace of Paris in 1763.
 In 1764 Fordyce cooperated with Hope & Co. bankers in Amsterdam.
-East India Company stock rose greatly in 1764–5.
+East India Company stock rose greatly in 1764–65.
 With the proceeds of these and other speculations in Change Alley Fordyce purchased an estate near Wimbledon now Grove House, Roehampton, where he lived magnificently.
 He entered a series of fêtes, banquets and entertainment, which threw those of the royalty in the shade.

 In July 1770 Fordyce collaborated with two planters John and William Macintosh on Grenada and borrowed 240,000 guilders in bearer bonds from Hope & Co.
 Also Sir William Pulteney, Samuel Hannay, Samuel Hoare (1716–1796) and John Harman were involved.
 Hope had undertaken commissions for Fordyce on the Amsterdam stock exchange involving dealings for the account in shares of the British East India Company.
 Fordyce had been speculating successfully and managed to deceive his partners for a while; according to one biographer, "It is said he succeeded in quieting their fears by the simple expedient of showing them a pile of bank notes which he had borrowed for the purpose for a few hours."

 The tide of fortune then turned; he lost heavily at the beginning of 1771 in the fluctuations of the market caused by the dispute with Spain about the Falkland Islands.
 In 1771/1772 Fordyce bet heavily against EIC share price, which went awfully awry.
 In May 1772 the EIC stock price rose significantly.